-The joy of waking up to the smell of freshly brewed coffee and the conveniences that your new Amazon Echo may offer could be at risk.
-The ransomware attack by the malicious software code named WannaCrypt, may have offered a prophetic glimpse as to the security threats we may be bringing upon ourselves.
+The joy of waking up to the smell of freshly brewed coffee and the conveniences that your new Amazon Echo may offer could now be putting you at risk.
+The ransomware attack by the malicious software code-named WannaCrypt, may have offered a prophetic glimpse as to the security threats we may be bringing upon ourselves.

-The influx of technologies that offer convenience and ease may be putting our privacy at risk, and at worse our personal information and security.
-Stuart Madnick, the MIT Sloan Prof. of Information Technologies at the MIT School of Engineering wrote an article last Friday, May the 8th sharing his concerns regarding the addition of IoT software into our daily technologies.
+The influx of technologies that offer convenience and ease may be putting our privacy at risk and at worse our personal information and security.
+Stuart Madnick, the MIT Sloan Prof. of Information Technologies at the MIT School of Engineering wrote a recent article sharing his concerns regarding the addition of IoT software into our daily technologies.

 Madnick writes, “Picture my brother stumbling down to the kitchen one morning only to find his internet-enabled coffee maker won’t work.
 There’s a message on his iPhone: “We have taken control of your coffee pot and unless you pay $5, you won’t have your coffee.”
 This actually hasn’t happened.
 At least, not yet.”